singapore vegan travel guide

 Singapore is a foodie destination – but don’t go to a restaurant expecting there to be vegan options – do your research and check menus beforehand : )

-• Joie for a vegetarian fine-dining experience, The Boneless Kitchen for veggie Korean classics, The Living Cafe for raw vegan, gluten-free options, Pizza Fabrica for godd vegan pizza, Saladstop for vegan bowl options, Kind Kones for vegan dessert!
+• Restaurants that also deserve a mention: Joie for a vegetarian fine-dining experience, The Boneless Kitchen for veggie Korean classics, The Living Cafe for raw vegan, gluten-free options, Pizza Fabrica for good vegan pizza, Saladstop for vegan bowl options, Kind Kones for vegan dessert!

 Happy Hour is a thing here, but I feel it’s a scam, as you get diluted cocktails and the prices are still quite high.
 Trying the (original) Singapore Sling at Raffles (popular among influencers), is fun experience for cocktail enthusiasts.

-Singapore Vegan Travel Guide..
+Singapore Vegan Travel Guide!

 I did a lot of research before (& after) my trip to bring you this guide : ) Are you planning to visit Singapore?
 Bookmark this page!
 If you have – what were your favourite spots?
-Let me know in the comments!
+Let me know in the comments..

 Follow on Instagram 👉 @veganhaventravel

-YouTube channel 👉 Veganhaven Travel
+YouTube 👉 Veganhaven Travel

 While I love sharing our travel experinces and vegan dining guides, it also takes a ton of effort.
 I’d love any support for the blog in the form of – sharing posts, using affiliate links, or Buy Me a Coffee <3